 What constitutes a face covering?

 There are no universal design standards for facial coverings.
-However, the covering must extend from the bridge of the nose to below the chin.
+However, coverings must extend from the bridge of the nose to below the chin.

 - Reusable cloth facial coverings are acceptable, as are disposable paper masks.

-- Regardless of the type used, a mask should not be designed with an exhalation valve.
+- Regardless of the type used, masks should not be designed with exhalation valves.